red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/interaction-loop.rst

 Usage
 -----

-In various LLM-based application, there is a need for the LLM to keep interacting with the user in a continuous interaction loop.
+In various LLM-based applications, there is a need for the LLM to keep interacting with the user in a continuous interaction loop.
 The example below shows how a simple interaction loop can be implemented using the ``while`` construct and how the bot can be proactive when the user is silent.

 .. code-block:: colang
   :linenos: